PratikSbup/Labpractical/README.md

-"This my first git lab"
+"This is my git first Practice"
-"I am Pratik"